OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/create-virtual-python-environment.md

 We will use Python's built-in virtual environment functionality which was introduced in Python version 3.3 and provides [a built-in environments module called venv](https://docs.python.org/3/tutorial/venv.html).
 You may be asking why we aren't using Conda.
 The reason is that [Conda/Miniconda is now on IBM's "do-not-use" list](https://w3.ibm.com/w3publisher/ossc-process/exception-and-do-not-use) because of use of the Anaconda repo.

-While creating your virtual Python environment below, you will also be installing all the libraries required to complete this Boot Camp including Jupyter Notebooks, Hugging Face libraries, ChromaDB and LangChain.
+While creating your virtual Python environment below, you will also be installing all the libraries required to complete this Boot Camp including Jupyter Notebooks, the Watson Machine Learning Python SDK, Hugging Face libraries, ChromaDB and LangChain.

 #### Upgrade to Python v3.11 to Avoid Any Conflicts
 Upgrading Python versions can be complicated so don't be afraid to ask for help during this process.
 We have documented best practices to assist you.
 You may have no issues using Python 3.8 plus, but recall that even Python 3.9 is 2.5 years old.
 [Follow these best practices to upgrade to Python 3.11](upgrade-python.md).